EURODEO/e-soh-kpis/stakeholders/stakeholders.md

 - RODEO project and partners
 - EUMETNET, including FEMDI Expert Team

+Requirement F07 states that the EUMETNET members want monthly, quarterly, and annual reports of the performance, against (to be confirmed) agreed KPIs.

 |ID|KPI|Description|Target|Notes|
 |---|---|---|---|---|
 |KPI-9|Number of data providing organisations|(Mainly) NMHSs providing data in E-SOH|31||